sfepy/sfepy/doc/developer_guide.rst

 - *user data* - anything, but user is responsible for passing them to the evaluation functions.

-Terms come in two flavors:

-- standard terms are subclasses of :class:`sfepy.terms.terms.Term`
-- *new* terms are subclasses of :class:`sfepy.terms.terms_new.NewTerm`

-As new terms are now not much more than a highly experimental proof of concept, we will focus on the standard terms here.

-The purpose of a standard term class is to implement a (vectorized) function that assembles the term contribution to residual/matrix and/or evaluates the term integral in elements of the term region simultaneously.
+SfePy terms are subclasses of :class:`sfepy.terms.terms.Term`.
+The purpose of a term is to implement a (vectorized) function that assembles the term contribution to residual/matrix and/or evaluates the term integral in elements of the term region simultaneously.
 Most such functions are currently implemented in C, but some terms are pure Python, vectorized using NumPy.
 A term with a C function needs to be able to extract the real data from its arguments and then pass those data to the C function.

 Evaluation modes
 ^^^^^^^^^^^^^^^^